Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Numerical experiments in model prediction

 \subsection{Uncertainty quantification}

 We compare each method's uncertainty quantification (UQ) abilities through two metrics.
-The first is the Continuous Ranked Probability Score (CRPS), which is commonly used to assess probabilistic predictions in climate science \citep{gneiting2007strictly}.
-The second is the empirical coverage of the target process by each model's prediction intervals.
-As a Bayesian method, NN-GPR produces credible intervals rather than confidence intervals, so nominal coverage is not guaranteed, although it is often observed.
+The first is the Continuous Ranked Probability Score (CRPS), a proper scoring rule used commonly used to assess probabilistic predictions in climate science \citep{gneiting2007strictly}.
+The second is the Euclidean distance between the probability integral transform of each method's prediction and a uniform distribution (PIT).
+CRPS measures a combination of calibration and sharpness, while PIT explicitly focuses on calibration \citep{gneiting2007probabilistic}.
+As an empirical Bayesian method, NN-GPR produces credible intervals rather than confidence intervals, so calibration is not guaranteed.
+We exclude CNN from UQ comparisons since it does not have a natural UQ mechanism.

-Table \ref{tab:interval_metrics} shows that NN-GPR has slightly higher CRPS scores than LM, though significantly lower CRPS scores than EA for 2-meter surface temperature prediction (T2M).
-For precipitation, the rankings are the same, although the three methods are much more competitive with each other.
-NN-GPR shows conservative coverage on T2M, maintaining around 98\% coverage (on T2M) and 95\% coverage (on PR) versus the nominal 0.95 level.
-While the T2M coverage is slightly higher than desired, we do not underestimate the variability as the LM method does past 2050.
-These results indicate that our approach often produces slightly wide prediction intervals, leading to an inflated CRPS and over-coverage.

-To see why and where over-coverage is occurring, we created average CRPS maps for NN-GPR and LM by averaging their raw CRPS scores in time rather than in time and space as was done to create Table \ref{tab:interval_metrics}.
-We then subtracted NN-GPR's CRPS maps from LM's CRPS maps to produce Figure \ref{fig:crps_diff}a.
-This panel shows the map of the differences by averaging over the entire prediction period.
+Table \ref{tab:interval_metrics} shows that NN-GPR has comparable CRPS with LM, GPSE, and GPEX for T2M, with LM slightly lower than NN-GPR and GPSE and GPEX slightly higher.
+NN-GPR, GPSE, and GPEX are nearly identical in CPRS for PR, although WEA and DELT clearly dominate any of the Gaussian process methods here.
+The PIT comparisons reveal that, except for DELT on T2M, NN-GPR tends to be the least calibrated of all the approaches.
+This could be due to a variety of factors, such as NN-GPR not having a spatially varying variance term and the ReLU activation leading to overconfidence \citep{kristiadi2020being}.
+Without a spatially varying predictive variance, NN-GPR may be producing overly wide prediction intervals in some locations and overly narrow intervals in others.